 Version

-Based on Cloudera’s recommendation for CDH X.X TBD, and Millicom corporate server OS policy, CentOS 6.7 (64-bit) is installed on all the cluster nodes.
+Based on Cloudera’s recommendation for CDH X.X TBD, and Millicom corporate server OS policy, Red Hat Enterprise Linux Server release 6.9is installed on all the cluster nodes.

 Hostname convention

 For easy recognition of roles and physical connectivity a hostname convention comprising of the project name identifier, followed by the rack ID, the machine class, and a machine ID is used.